The Art of Starting (Over) From Nothing (5 Actionable Tactics)

 3. List Out Priorities

-According to the Pareto Principle, only 20% (or less) of things you do throughout any given day will actually move the needle.
+According to the Pareto Principle, only 20% (or less) of things you do throughout any given day will actually move the needle in your life.

 Your job is to identify what that 20% is and focus on it intensely.

 For example: if you’re trying to snag a new job, you have other things that need to be done.
-However, the job searching part of your day is the most crucial because it will literally determine how your life unravels.
+However, the job searching part of your day is the most crucial because it will literally determine how the rest of your life unfolds.

 Therefore, finding a job and dedicating quality hours to it is your “primary priority”.